I’m Dr Christine Grové.

 A researcher, educator and an Educational and Developmental Psychologist.
-Currently, I am a Lecturer in the Faculty of Education at Monash University.
+I am a Lecturer in the Faculty of Education at Monash University.
 Inclusion is at the heart of my work.
-I am committed to equality, diversity and youth mental health and well-being.
+I am committed to equity, inclusive education and youth wellbeing and mental health.

-I currently reside in Melbourne, Australia with my husband, Andrew, and our trained therapy dog, Bronson the Labradoodle.
+I live in Melbourne, Australia with my husband, Andrew, and our trained therapy dog, Bronson the Labradoodle.

-Here is a snapshot of one of our research projects: Bronson and Damon, the therapy dogs, with our Masters of Ed/Dev research team who are examining whether therapy dogs may or may not have an impact on student wellbeing in educational settings:
+Here is a snapshot of one of our research projects: Bronson and Daymon, the therapy dogs, with our Masters of Ed/Dev psychology research students who are examining whether therapy dogs may or may not have an impact on student wellbeing in educational settings:

-Photo from left: Students Louisa Trainer, Felicia Lee with Supervisors Dr Linda Henderson, Dr Christine Grové, and Student Hannah Schena.
-Front row: Damon the black lab and Bronson the labradoodle.
+From left students Louisa Trainer, Felicia Lee with supervisors Dr Linda Henderson, Dr Christine Grové, and student Hannah Schena.
+Front row: Daymon the lab and Bronson the labradoodle.